 Project Scope

 NGN requires a Framework of suppliers to call on for various services (Lots) within the business Stakeholder Engagement arena.
-We want to widen our opportunities to be able to utilise the advanced technology available in today’s market enabling increased engagement with our broad range of external stakeholders
+We want to widen our opportunities to be able to utilise the advanced technology available in today’s market enabling increased engagement with our broad range of external stakeholders.

 The scope of the requirements will be divided into 3 individual Lots as follows: